The Latest WGA Provisions and Overscale Suggestions

 The Right to Perform Revisions After New or Changed Elements

-The MBA guarantees screenwriters additional revisions if there is a new or changed element on the project, such as the engagement of a director or the attachment of a principal performer to the project.
+With respect to a screenplay sold or licensed to a Company by a professional writer, the MBA guarantees screenwriters additional revisions if there is a new or changed element on the project, such as the engagement of a director or the attachment of a principal performer to the project.
 If no other writer has been employed to revise the writer's original screenplay, then that writer must be offered the first opportunity to perform revisions after the new or changed element is committed to the project.
 (Article 16.A.3.c.)
 The company's obligation to offer these revisions expires three years after delivery of the first writer's first or final set of revisions, whichever occurs later.

 Screenwriters are encouraged to negotiate an extension or elimination of the three-year limitation.
 Television writers should attempt to secure guaranteed revisions after a new or changed element on their projects.